 MUS 615a,b, Improvisation at the Organ II 2 credits.
 This course explores modal improvisation, focusing on the composition techniques of Charles Tournemire and Olivier Messiaen.
-Students learn to improvise five-movement chant-based suites (Introit-Offertoire-Elevation-Communion-Pièce Terminale), versets, and a variety of free works using late-twentieth-century language.
-Classes typically are made up of two students, for a one-hour lesson on Mondays.
-The term culminates with an improvised recital, open to the public.
-In this recital, each student improvises for up to seven minutes on a submitted theme.
-Prerequisite: MUS 515.
-Jeffrey Brillhart
+Students learn to improvise five-movement chant-based suites (Introit-Offertoire-Elevation-Communion-Pièce Terminale), versets, and a variety of

 MUS 656a, Liturgical Keyboard Skills I 2 credits.
 In this course, students gain a deeper understanding of and appreciation for musical genres, both those familiar to them and those different from their own, and learn basic techniques for their application in church service playing.
 Students learn to play hymns, congregational songs, service music, and anthems from a variety of sources, including music from the liturgical and free church traditions, including the Black Church experience.
 Hymn playing, with an emphasis on methods of encouraging congregational singing, is the principal focus of the organ instruction, but there is also instruction in chant and anthem accompaniment, including adapting a piano reduction to the organ.
 In the gospel style, beginning with the piano, students are encouraged to play by ear, using their aural skills in learning gospel music.
 This training extends to the organ, in the form of improvised introductions and varied accompaniments to hymns of all types.
 We seek to accomplish these goals by active participation and discussion in class.
 When not actually playing in class, students are encouraged to sing to the accompaniment of the person at the keyboard, to further their experience of singing with accompaniment, and to give practical encouragement to the person playing.
 Prerequisite: graduate-level organ and piano proficiency.
-Walden Moore second-year students to take the course without duplicating all of the means by which the playing techniques are taught.
 Walden Moore

 MUS 657a, Liturgical Keyboard Skills II 2 credits.
-The subject matter is the same as for MUS 656, but some variety is offered in the syllabus on a two-year cycle to allow
+The subject matter is the same as for MUS 656, but some variety is offered in the syllabus on a two-year cycle to allow second-year students to take the course without duplicating all of the means by which the playing techniques are taught.
+Walden Moore